42 Gift Ideas For Kids to Make

 3. Abstract Sculpture

 For this abstract sculpture project, younger kids may need a little help to start because a wire coat hanger needs to be bent into a shape and then attached to a wood block.
-Find the instructions for making this abstract art at SNIBBLES AND BITS.
+Find the instructions for making this abstract art, with an aboriginal bent, at Splatters and Smudges.

 5. What I Love About You...

 You can make this mini-book with the directions from thecreativeplace.
 Another idea for the cards would be to use old playing cards, that have some missing, to glue pictures and papers to.

 6. Tissue Paper Vases

 Remember that if you don't have Mod Podge you can thin down white glue with a bit of water instead.
 Try using one tablespoon of water to three tablespoons of white glue instead of Mod Podge.
 To see how the vases are made, go to Let’s Explore.

 There are directions for making the tray, the smooth cup and the clay cup on the Lake Forest-Lake Buff Patch site.
 If you don't have a wooden try, consider using a shoe box lid.
 A tin can for the smooth cup and the clay cup.
 Nice gift idea!